 Floods are by far the most common natural disaster in Illinois, accounting for well over 90% of the declared disasters.
 It is estimated that over 250,000 buildings are located in floodplains of Illinois.
 Unwise floodplain development further increases property damage and potential loss of life from flooding.
 Annual damages in the state average nearly 700 million dollars.

-The National Flood Insurance Program (NFIP) was created by Congress in 1968 to slow ever rising disaster relief costs and reduce the loss of life and property caused by flooding.
+The NFIP was created by Congress in 1968 to slow ever rising disaster relief costs and reduce the loss of life and property caused by flooding.

 To join the NFIP, a community must adopt and enforce local floodplain management regulations.
 In exchange, the Federal Emergency Management Agency (FEMA) makes flood insurance, disaster assistance, and mitigation grants available to that community.